Ruth Perry (librarian): Civil rights work

 Perry joined the local branch of the NAACP when she moved to Miami in 1945, and she later became secretary of the state branch of the NAACP.
 While working for the Miami NAACP, Perry helped increase the number of members in the 1950s and 1960s.
 As secretary of the Miami branch, she maintained the lists of members which would become a central aspect of the Johns Committees interactions with her.
-While working at the NAACP, Perry corresponded with Thurgood Marshall, chief counsel and director of the national NAACP Legal Defense and Educational Fund, about the 1956 Miami bus boycott and a 1956 law suit seeking to end segregation in Miami's Dade County.
+While working at the NAACP, Perry corresponded with Thurgood Marshall, chief counsel and director of the national NAACP Legal Defense and Educational Fund, about the 1956 Miami bus boycott and a 1956 lawsuit seeking to end segregation in Miami's Dade County.

 In her role as the Florida secretary of the NAACP Perry was called three times to testify before the Johns Committee, also known as the Florida Legislative Investigation Committee.
 The committee investigated subversive activities and focused on communist activities within the NAACP.
 She was first subpoenaed in 1957.
 Despite threats against her from the White Citizens Council, she refused to cooperate with the committee.
-At the advice of Thurgood Marshall, she and the NAACP's attorney Grattan E. Graves, Jr. had shipped the records to the NAACP headquarters in New York State.
+At the advice of Thurgood Marshall, she and the NAACP's attorney Grattan E. Graves Jr. had shipped the records to the NAACP headquarters in New York State.
 In 1958, Perry was again called to testify before the Johns Committee, and again refused to cooperate with their request for information about the membership.
 She was scolded by the Johns Committee for not providing the records and Cliff Herrell, a member of the Johns Committee, called her not fit to be a citizen of the state of Florida and fined her for contempt.
 Perry was subpoened a third time in 1959.
 This time she stated that the records were with Theodore Gibson, the president of the Miami branch, thereby supporting the NAACP's preparation for a court case before the Supreme Court of the United States.
 In 1963, the Supreme Court heard the case of Gibson v.
 Florida Legislative Investigation Committee, and Perry was questioned at length about the records and membership information held by the Miami NAACP branch.
 The NAACP was ultimately protected from the Johns Committee requests by the ruling from the Supreme Court.